meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC12 - Set the limit for libary
 #### MSS:
-1. Library manager requests to set the limit for libary.
+1. Library manager intends to set the limit for libary.
 2. Library manager enters the command to set limit.
 3. MyBookshelf sets the limit of the library.
 4. MyBookshelf notifies library manager that the limit has successfully updated for the library.